Statistics

 Also apeared in The Meaning of Life (1983), The Crimson Permanent Assurance (1983), Theatre of Blood (1973), The Shillingbury Blowers (1980).

-Ian Stuart Black (died 1997 aged 82) would be 109 - 4 credits, including Writer for The Savages
+Ian Stuart Black (died 1997 aged 82) would have been 109 - 4 credits, including Writer for The Savages

 Ian Stuart Black was a novelist, playwright and screenwriter.